pluralsight/guides/in-review/ruby-ruby-on-rails/playing-with-rspec-from-irb/article.md

 => true
 ```

-We ecountered this problem while doing a mob session at [AgileVentures](www.agileventures.org) and [raised the issue](https://github.com/rspec/rspec-expectations/issues/1018) on the rspec expectations github page where we got this hack
+We encountered this problem while doing a mob session at [AgileVentures](https://agileventures.org) and [raised the issue](https://github.com/rspec/rspec-expectations/issues/1018) on the rspec expectations github page where we got this hack.